syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 This section explains you about how to enable selection in SfDataGrid and about the selection modes, properties, events that involve in selection and customizations available for Selection in SfDataGrid.

 SfDataGrid lets you to select a specific row or group of rows either programmatically or by touch interactions.
-To enable Selection in SfDataGrid, you need to set the [SfDataGrid.SelectionMode](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionMode.html) property to value other than “None”.
+To enable Selection in SfDataGrid, you need to set the [SfDataGrid.SelectionMode](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionMode.html) property to value other than `None`.
 SfDataGrid has different selection modes to perform selection operation as listed below.

 * None: Disables selection and no rows can be selected.
 This is the default value.
 * Single: Allows you to select a single row only.
 Upon selecting the next row the selection in the previous row is cleared.
 * Multiple: Allows you to select more than one row.
 Selection is not cleared when selecting more than one records.
 When you click on a selected row for the second time, selection is cleared.
 * SingleDeselect: Allows you to select only a single row, however upon tapping the row again the Selection is cleared.
-Similar to “Single” mode, upon selecting the next row the selection in the previous row is cleared.
+Similar to `Single` mode, upon selecting the next row the selection in the previous row is cleared.

 The following code example illustrates how to set the selection mode in SfDataGrid.